Candlesticks A pair of old lamps from the early 19th century

 Description

-Pair of antique lamps from the early 19th century.
+Pair of old lamps from the early 19th century.
 A pair of table lamps, wooden candlesticks turned on spools, lacquered in muted blue and Siena yellow.
 An original handmade lampshade in the shape of a round pagoda.

 Central Italy, early 19th century.
 In good condition.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which introduced significant similarities and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek ornamentation.

 The key aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
-We also have access to art appraisers, historians, and experts from around the world.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details